alan7000/upgrade_auto_apt/README.md

     cp upgrade.sh $HOME
     mv $HOME/upgrade.sh $HOME/.upgrade.sh

-If you want to add an alias at the shell level to call the upgrade.sh script please type the following command:
+If you want to add an alias at the shell level to call the upgrade.sh script please edit the ".bashrc" file and then add the following line :

     alias upgrade="cd $HOME && ./.upgrade.sh"